 When we were there the sun was shining, groups were day drinking and it was a super relaxed atmosphere.
 Too bad we had such a trek back home, otherwise I definitely would have stayed for a few more beers!

-Ok, this is where the transportation gets kind of annoying.
-Theres basically no way to get back down the mountain because there’s no service to call an Uber, and no taxis driving by.
+This is where the transportation situation gets kind of annoying.
+There’s basically no way to get back down the mountain because there’s no service to call an Uber and no taxis driving by.

 We asked the waiter what we should do and he told us his dad would give us a ride.
 So, that was nice.
 We paid him 100 pesos / 5 usd to drop us off at the bus station.

 From there, it was a 1.5 hour bus to Mexico City and then a 20 minute Uber back to our apartment.
 The taxi plus bus plus Uber combo to get home took over two hours and only cost four pesos / .20 usd less than the entire Uber trip on the way out… yeah.

 I’d suggest skipping the bus and trying to get a taxi or Uber straight from San Miguel Ajusco back to the city or booking a guided hike up the mountain that includes transport so you can skip this annoying part of the experience!

 The nature was really nice and the views were beautiful.
 However, the transport situation was annoying at times and definitely long.